-The Big Ten Men's Ice Hockey Tournament returns to Joe Louis Arena for the second time in three years as The Joe will once again play host to all six Big Ten teams - Michigan, Michigan State, Minnesota, Ohio State, Penn State and Wisconsin - in a single-elimination format tournament.
+The Big Ten Men's Ice Hockey Tournament returned to Joe Louis Arena for the second time in three years as The Joe once again play host to all six Big Ten teams - Michigan, Michigan State, Minnesota, Ohio State, Penn State and Wisconsin - in a single-elimination format tournament.

-For the 14th time in tournament history, four Michigan-based schools will descended upon Hockeytown for the 52nd Annual Great Lakes Invitational.
+For the 14th time in tournament history, four Michigan-based schools descended upon Hockeytown last December for the 52nd Annual Great Lakes Invitational.

-The two-day, single-elimination tournament which has become a college hockey holiday tradition featured event host Michigan Tech and tournament mainstays Michigan and Michigan State.
-Special invitee Western Michigan participated in the tournament for the fifth time - the first since winning the MacInnes Cup in 2013 at Comerica Park during the Hockeytown Winter Festival.
+The Broncos participated in the two-day, single-elimination tournament, which has become a college hockey holiday tradition, for the fifth time overall, and the first since winning the MacInnes Cup in 2013 at Comerica Park during the Hockeytown Winter Festival.